lonerkingtin/CS50-Notes/markdown/lecture0 - CS50's Web Programming with Python and JavaScript.md

     Disadvantages:

     1. If you add lot of styles using style attribute, soon they page will be cluttered and messy.

     2. If you want apply same styles for two <h1> tag, then you need to add style attribute and its styles in two tags.
 Repeation of styles used here.
+        <h1 style="color:blue;text-align:center;">Welcome to My Web Page!</h1>
+        <h1 style="color:blue;text-align:center;">Another Heading!</h1>

+    3. If you want to change the color of all <h1> tag, you need to search through every <h1> tag and edit this color property. it's not a very good way.
 ---